DatMayo/MS_Hackathon_2510/README.md

 - [ ] Additional article categories
 - [ ] Score tracking and leaderboards
 - [ ] Enhanced AI prompt engineering
+- [ ] Implement caching for Wikipedia API responses

 ### Technical Highlights
 - **Type Safety**: Full Python type hints for better code reliability
 - **Modular Design**: Clean separation of concerns between components
 - **Documentation**: Comprehensive docstrings and module documentation
 - **Error Handling**: Robust error handling and user feedback

+## 🚀 Performance Notes

+- The game makes real-time API calls to Wikipedia, so an active internet connection is required
+- For optimal performance, ensure you have a stable network connection
+- The game includes duplicate prevention for category selection to ensure variety in gameplay

 ## 🤝 Contributing